NixOS/nixpkgs/doc/stdenv/multiple-output.chapter.md

 installs the `"out"` output (`coreutils.meta.outputsToInstall` is `[ "out" ]`) instead of the requested `"info"`.
 :::

-The only recourse to select an output with `nix-env` is to override the package’s `meta.outputsToInstall`, using the functions described in <xref linkend="chap-overrides" />.
+The only recourse to select an output with `nix-env` is to override the package’s `meta.outputsToInstall`, using the functions described in [](#chap-overrides).
 For example, the following overlay adds the `"info"` output for the `coreutils` package:

 ```nix
 self: super: